150th anniversary of Canada: Nova Scotia

 The province's 150 Forward Fund provides funding for organizations to help Nova Scotians celebrate Canada 150, with events or programs that honour Nova Scotian achievements, celebrate the province's cultural identity and diversity, or recognize innovation over the past 150 years.
 Communities, Culture and Heritage Minister Tony Ince announced January 30 that 39 non-profit enterprises and co-operatives had been awarded a total of $841,000 through the first round of grants.
 A second round of applications runs until February 28.
 Canada 150 celebrations in Nova Scotia will also include Rendez-Vous 2017, which will see tall ships visit 11 communities across the province over the summer.

 Ontario

 The province of Ontario spent $7 million to support more than 350 Canada 150 events across the province.
 It opted to create its own Ontario 150 anniversary logo, or wordmark, at a cost of $30,000.
 It was criticized for featuring a giant rubber duck as part of the celebration, with one critic saying, "It's an absurd waste of taxpayers' dollars."

 Niagara Falls

 Niagara Falls officially launched its Canada 150 activities at a flag raising ceremony on January 27, with former Toronto Maple Leaf Johnny Bower in attendance.
-The city has allocated $150,000 for Canada 150 events.
+The city had allocated $150,000 for Canada 150 events.